NCCLA Draft Program

 ● Tahiel Jiménez Medina (Filmmaker: Mamá Papaya

-2. Law and Politics in Latin America: Continuity, Change and Challenges
+2. Law and Politics in Latin America, Then and Now: Continuity, Change and Challenges

 ● “Models of Mass Incarceration and Models of Resistance from El Salvador to Colombia,” Paul Dosh (Macalester College)